NastyaTretyakova/big_data_project/README.md

 	```
 4. The `docker-compose up -d` will up docker containers and then display the following logs in terminal.

-5. After building docker containers, create additional window in terminal and run there next command:
+5. After building docker containers (We kindly draw your attention to the fact that all containers must rise.
+Otherwise, for example, if the kafka container does not rise, further scripts won't be able to work), create additional window in terminal and run there next command:
    ```
 	python3 producer.py
 	```